 Top Activities to do in Costa Rica

-Best Places to visit in Costa Rica
+Best Places to Visit on your Costa Rica Itinerary

 From San Jose, start to make your way towards La Fortuna.
 I loved this drive, you leave the loud city behind and ascend into the natural beauty of Costa Rica.
 This road is curvy, but nothing unmanageable.
 La Fortuna is a great place to start your Costa Rica trip, especially for nature-lovers and adventure-seekers.